GlitchCog/ChatGameFontificator/README.md

 * Do you stream?
 If so, do you eat your own dog food?

 Yes, I stream, although I haven't for a long time because I was spending my free time coding this.
-If you're interested in seeing this chat program in action, please come watch me here [GlitchCog at Twitch.tv](http://www.twitch.tv/glitchcog/profile).
+If you're interested in seeing this chat program in action, please come watch me here: [GlitchCog at Twitch.tv](http://www.twitch.tv/glitchcog/profile).

 * How did you choose these games?
 What about this other game?